neelsmith/hmt-image-lib/README.md

 > *`hmt-iiif-lib.js` is a javascript library providing a lightweight, from-scratch IIIF image viewer tailored for citation by CITE2 URNs, along with utility functions for generating IIIF URLs.
 It is configured to work the Homer Multitext project's IIIF image server.*
 >
 >*It is designed to be simple and easy to use, with a focus on functionality rather than extensive features.
-The viewer supports basic interactions like panning and zooming, as well as the ability to draw Regions of Interest (ROIs) on images, and interpret those selections as URNs.*
+The viewer supports basic interactions like panning and zooming, as well as the ability to draw Regions of Interest (ROIs) on images, interpret those selections as URNs, and query points on an image for overlap with defined ROIs.*

 ## Motivation